awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Ruby.container.md

 The **Log options** section has two settings:
 + **Instance profile**– Specifies the instance profile that has permission to access the Amazon S3 bucket associated with your application\.
 + **Enable log file rotation to Amazon S3** – Specifies whether log files for your application's Amazon EC2 instances should be copied to the Amazon S3 bucket associated with your application\.

+### Static files<a name="create_deploy_Ruby.container.console.staticfiles"></a>

+To improve performance, the **Static files** section lets you configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
+For each directory, you set the virtual path to directory mapping\.
+When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.

+For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.

+By default, the proxy server in a Ruby environment serves any files in the `public` folder at the `/public` path, and any files in the `public/assets` subfolder at the `/assets` path\.
+For example, if your application source contains a file named `logo.png` in a folder named `public`, the proxy server serves it to users at `subdomain.elasticbeanstalk.com/public/logo.png`\.
+If `logo.png` is in a folder named `assets` inside the `public` folder, the proxy server serves it at `subdomain.elasticbeanstalk.com/assets/logo.png`\.
+You can configure additional mappings as explained in this section\.

 ### Environment properties<a name="create_deploy_Ruby.env.console.ruby.envprops"></a>